New Graduates of the European Academy of Robotic Colorectal Surgery (EARCS)

 We would also like to thank members of the Surgical Competency Assessment Committee who conducted the video assessments for certification:

-EARCS has now successfully trained 67 surgeons.
-Of those, 26 are going through final assessment and 41 have been certified.
-A further 41 surgeons are currently being trained.
+EARCS has now successfully trained 74 surgeons.
+Of those, 51 have been certified and 27 are going through final assessment.
+Another 26 surgeons are currently being trained.